charles-uno/charles-uno.github.io/_drafts/2018-02-23-prime-time.md

 <p class="table-caption">Odds to cast or [[Through the Breach:Breach]] a [[Primeval Titan:Titan]] based on baseline configuration.
 Values are cumulative from left to right; "≥ Breach T4" gives the deck's odds to *at worst* Breach on T4.
 All values ±0.5%.</p>

 We also play 26 lands, rather than the tried-and-true 25, though admittedly this comes down to personal preference.
-The 26th land is never bad; it gives a few extra percentage points on T3 [[Primeval Titan]], plus it's a great topdeck if the game goes long.
-In contrast, we might steal a game now and then by zapping [[Goblin Electromancer]] or [[Devoted Druid]] -- but far more often, [[Lightning Bolt]] (or [[Anger of the Gods]], or [[Relic of Progenitus]], or whatever) is either unnecessary or useless.
+The 26th land is never bad; it gives a few extra percentage points to make T3 [[Primeval Titan]], plus it's a great topdeck if the game goes long.
+We eyeball that to be better than the third [[Lightning Bolt]] (or [[Anger of the Gods:Anger]], or [[Relic of Progenitus:Relic]], or whatever).

 We're too squeamish to cut the last two pieces of interaction, but honestly, perhaps we should.
+In most matchups, we're [the beatdown](http://www.starcitygames.com/magic/fundamentals/3692_Whos_The_Beatdown.html).
+We're not trying to stabilize the board or deplete our opponents' resources; we're trying to drop their life total to zero as quickly and consistently as possible.

+> When we allow sideboard cards to creep into our main deck, we gain percentage in a few matchups but lose it against the rest of the field.
+Do this too much, and we become Jund.

+> We don't need [[Lightning Bolt]] to beat Tron or Jund, and it's no help against Shadow or Bogles.

+> [[Chalice of the Void]] gives us a shot against Storm and Bogles, but it's blank against half the field.

+> An extra [[Lightning Bolt]] (or [[Anger of the Gods:Anger]], or [[Relic of Progenitus:Relic]], or whatever) might steal the occasional game by zapping [[Goblin Electromancer]] or [[Devoted Druid]], but it's far more likely to be unnecessary or useless.

+> This sets us up to lose against faster proactive decks like Storm, Infect, and Bogles.

+> If we're getting beat down, it's by Storm or Infect or Bogles, and [[Lightning Bolt]] probably won't be enough anyway.

-We're not playing Jund.
+> We're not playing Jund.
 We don't win by controlling the board or depleting our opponents' resources.
 We win by doing big proactive things as quickly and consistently as possible.

 On that note, let's spend a moment on [[Simian Spirit Guide]].
 Many lists include only two or three copies, but we enthusiastically play a full set.
 Per the table below, [[Simian Spirit Guide:SSG]] is hugely important to the explosiveness of Titan Breach.
 It's a core piece of the deck, right up there with [[Search for Tomorrow]] and [[Through the Breach]].
 We would play a different deck before cutting a single copy.